alfille/potholder/src/ListMenu.md

 ![](ListMenu.png)

-The page shows the choices for displaying a list of pieces.
+This page offers a choice of various ways to list your pieces.

 Lists are sortable tables of the pieces with thumbnail pictures.